Dynatrace/perform-2022-hotday/performanceEngineering-as-a-Self-Service-main/content/01_Prep/index.md

 These tags will be added as Environment tags on the host.

 Take these steps.
-1. Login to your EC2 instance via ssh
+1. Login to your EC2 instance via ssh, from the Environments tab
 2. Navigate to "keptn-in-a-box/resources/dynatrace/" directory

     ```bash